derek2345/git/knowroamingProject/readme.txt

 database and the jdbc jar file / driver are required to run this project.
 A link to download the jdbc file is available in the email also submitted with this project.

+This program will attempt to create tables `users` and `user_data` if they do not already exist.
+The user will need to delete these tables from the database before running the program to avoid running into MySql column mismatching.

 In order to run this project it must be able to connect to a MySql database:
  - The user will be prompted whether they would like to connect to a local or a remote database.
  - The user will either be asked for a port number or remote url.